 1Teach your core values in employee orientation and training sessions.
 Hold training sessions specifically related to your company’s core values that don’t involve anything else.
 If you have a larger company, ensure that executives are on hand for these training sessions to show your employees how important your core values are.XWhen you’re onboarding new employees, have orientation on the core values before you provide training on anything else.
 This cements the fact that these values are integral to company operations and also gives you the opportunity to reinforce those values throughout the training and onboarding process.

 2Abide by your company’s core values.
 If you own your own business, make your company’s core values your core values as well.
 Your employees are watching what you do and the decisions you make.
-If something doesn’t up with your company’s core values, they may come to view you as insincere.XIf you show to your employees that the company’s core values don’t mean anything to you, those values won’t mean anything to your employees either.
+If something doesn’t line up with your company’s core values, they may come to view you as insincere.XIf you show to your employees that the company’s core values don’t mean anything to you, those values won’t mean anything to your employees either.
 They won’t see any point in striving to live up to them if you don’t bother to do the same.

 3Print posters and signs so your team can see them every day.
 If you simply mention your company’s core values once during training and then never bring them up again, they won’t affect the behavior of your employees or the direction of your business.
 Creating signs and putting them up everywhere ensures that those values become a part of the regular working vocabulary.XIf your employees are frequently in front of computers, create a logo or graphic for your company’s core values to use as a desktop design or screensaver.